Guide to Capital Markets Tribunal Proceedings

 What is a party?

-Parties to proceedings include Staff, applicants and respondents.
+Parties to proceedings include applicants and respondents (either of which may include the Commission) and any person or company granted intervenor status.
 These terms are all discussed further below.
-Registrars and counsel of the Governance & Tribunal Secretariat are not parties to a proceeding.
+Registrars and counsel of the Governance & Tribunal Secretariat are not parties.

-In Tribunal proceedings, “Staff” are employees of regulatory branches of the Ontario Securities Commission, including the Enforcement branch, the Office of Mergers & Acquisitions and the Compliance and Registrant Regulation branch.
-Staff does not include staff of the Governance & Tribunal Secretariat.
+In Tribunal proceedings, ”the Commission” are employees of regulatory divisions of the Commission, including those in Enforcement, Mergers & Acquisitions and Registration, Inspections and Examinations.
+The Commission does not refer to registrars and counsel of the Governance & Tribunal Secretariat.

-Staff of the Commission’s Enforcement branch, also called “Enforcement Staff”, investigate possible misconduct in the capital markets and can seek to start proceedings against individuals or companies suspected of violating Ontario securities law or acting contrary to the public interest.
+The Commission investigates possible misconduct in the capital markets and can seek to start proceedings against individuals or companies suspected of violating Ontario securities law.

 Who is an applicant?

-An applicant is a party that asks the Tribunal to start a proceeding (other than an enforcement proceeding) and asks the Tribunal to issue an order.
+An applicant is a party (including the Commission) that asks the Tribunal to start a proceeding and issue an order.

 Who is a respondent?

-A respondent is a party to a proceeding started by someone else (including Staff), who may respond to an Application or a Statement of Allegations.
+A respondent is a party to a proceeding started by someone else (including the Commission), who may respond to an application.

 What is an intervenor?

 Intervenors are not parties named in a proceeding.
 They are individuals and companies who may not be directly involved in a proceeding, but who have an interest in the proceeding’s outcome.
-They may be granted leave (permission) by the Panel to participate in a proceeding and be treated like a party to a proceeding.
+They may be granted leave (permission) by the panel to participate in a proceeding and be a party to a proceeding.

-For more information, see Rule 21(4) of the Rules of Procedure and Forms.
+For more information, see rule 24(4) of the Rules of Procedure.

 - application for authorization to disclose information about an investigation or examination under section 17 of the Ontario Securities Act

-- application for extension of a temporary order made under subsections 127(7) and/or 128(8) of the Ontario Securities Act (these applications are usually brought by Staff)
+- application for extension of a temporary order made under subsections 127(7) and/or 128(8) of the Ontario Securities Act (these applications are usually brought by the Commission)

-- application for hearing and review of a decision of the Director under section 8 of the Ontario Securities Act
+- application for review of a decision of the Director under section 8 of the Ontario Securities Act

-- application for hearing and review of a decision of a Self-Regulatory Organization such as the Mutual Fund Dealers Association of Canada (MFDA), the Investment Industry Regulatory Organization of Canada (IIROC), or the Toronto Stock Exchange (TSX) under section 21.7 of the Ontario Securities Act
+- application for review of a decision of a Self-Regulatory Organization (“SRO”) such as the Canadian Investment Regulatory Organization (“CIRO”) or recognized stock exchanges and clearing agencies operating in Ontario, such as the Toronto Stock Exchange (“TSX”) under section 21.7 of the Ontario Securities Act

 - application for further decision or revocation or variation of a decision under subsection 10(7) or section 144.1 of the Ontario Securities Act